Worth trying but still dubious.

 but however as if it was

-to the last, we
+to the last, wethis then, it is the

 raised our eyes and saw